MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-pane-summarize-report-data.md

 ## Empower data exploration

-In a world overflowing with data, the ability to extract meaningful insights is invaluable.
-Copilot aided exploration empowers users to become masters of your data, providing you with the tools they need to more quickly understand your reports, and answer your questions promptly.
-Whether you're a seasoned analyst or a beginning explorer, Copilot's intuitive nature makes data exploration a breeze.
-For more details on this feature, see our documentation.
+In a world overflowing with data, the ability to extract meaningful insights is important.
+Copilot exploration empowers you to become masters of your data, providing you with the tools you need to more quickly understand your reports, and answer your questions promptly.
+Whether you're a seasoned analyst or a beginning explorer, Copilot's intuitive nature makes data exploration easy.
 To see our other Copilot capabilities like Copilot report page creation (available in edit mode), go here.